-The Master of Arts in Ministry (M.A.M.) degree program is intended to prepare persons for specialized church ministry.
-The goal of the program is to increase students’ knowledge about the church and its ministries and to foster their ability to work meaningfully and creatively in a specialized area of church ministry.
-The six specialized ministry concentrations include Christian Education, Urban Ministry, Theology and Social Justice, Christian Spirituality, Evangelism and Mission, and a Custom concentration.
+The Master of Arts in Ministry (M.A.M.) degree program is intended to prepare students faith-based ministry.
+The goal of the program is to increase students’ knowledge about the heritage of the Christian faith, the church, and its ministries.

 The Master of Sacred Music (M.S.M.) degree program is jointly sponsored by Perkins School of Theology and the Division of Music of Meadows School of the Arts as preparation for professional music leadership in the church and, if one chooses, ordination as deacon.